techthoughts2/pwshBedrock/docs/Invoke-StabilityAIDiffusionXLModel.md

 ```

 ## DESCRIPTION
-Sends a message to an Stability AI Diffusion model on the Amazon Bedrock platform and returns the model's response.
+Sends a message to an Stability AI XL Diffusion model on the Amazon Bedrock platform and returns the model's response.
 The response from this model is an image or images generated based on the input parameters.
 The generated image(s) are decoded from base64 and saved to a local folder.
-This function supports the following Stability AI Diffusion image use cases:
+This function supports the following Stability AI XL Diffusion image use cases:
     Text-to-image - Generation - Generate an image using a text prompt.
     Image-to-image - modifying new images based on a starting point image.
     Image-to-image-masking - masking out a specific area of an image, and then generating new details based on a provided prompt.